stormpath/stormpath-documentation/source/reference.rst

       * - ``organizations``
         - Link
         - N/A
-        - A link to a Collection of all the Organizations mapped to this Tenant.
+        - A link to a Collection of all the :ref:`Organizations <ref-organization>` mapped to this Tenant.

       * - ``applications``
         - Link
         - N/A
-        - A link to a Collection of all the Applications mapped to this Tenant.
+        - A link to a Collection of all the :ref:`Applications <ref-application>` mapped to this Tenant.

       * - ``directories``
         - Link
         - N/A
-        - A link to a Collection of all the Directories mapped to this Tenant.
+        - A link to a Collection of all the :ref:`Directories <ref-directory>` mapped to this Tenant.

       * - ``accounts``
         - Link
         - N/A
-        - A link to a Collection of the Accounts mapped to this Tenant.
+        - A link to a Collection of the :ref:`Accounts <ref-account>` mapped to this Tenant.

       * - ``agents``
         - Link
         - N/A
-        - A link to a Collection of all the Agents configured for this Tenant.
+        - A link to a Collection of all the :ref:`Agents <ref-ldap-agent>` configured for this Tenant.

       * - ``groups``
         - Link
         - N/A
-        - A link to a Collection of all the Groups configured for this Tenant.
+        - A link to a Collection of all the :ref:`Groups <ref-group>` configured for this Tenant.

       * - ``idSites``
         - Link
         - N/A
-        - A link to a Collection of all the ID Sites configured for this Tenant.
+        - A link to a Collection of all the :ref:`ID Sites <ref-id-site>` configured for this Tenant.

   **Tenant Example**